 Most essential framework contracts are already in place and will be renewed beyond 2024.
+Nevertheless, in Q2 2024 IHI JU will sign a framework contract in cascade for the provision of meeting rooms and will launch a middle-value negotiated procedure for the provision of a centrally located venue for the organisation of the IHI Brokerage Event 2024 and related services (i.e. catering) in November 2024.
 Under the BOA procurement, synergies with other JUs will be created by launching inter-JU joint procurement e.g., data protection register services or ICT services under the back-office arrangements.
 The joint procurements are planned on an annual basis and monitored by the Steering Committee set up for the governance of BOA procurement.